zaius/docs/lib/learn/deploy/03_auto-deployment.md

 As such, wercker allows you to specify the git branch that you want auto deployed.

+Auto deployment is specified in the wercker web interface depending on the branch and can be specified per deploy target.

 [&lsaquo; Targets](/learn/deploy/02_targets.html "nav previous deploy") [Dive into specific topics &rsaquo;](/docs/best-practices/index.html "nav next docs")